Caesars Entertainment Inc. (CZR) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 10.17% gain in the last 1 month and extending the period to 3 months gives it a 2.24%, and is -2.93% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.74% over the week and 4.28% over the month.
+The stock witnessed a 15.99% gain in the last 1 month and extending the period to 3 months gives it a 4.08%, and is 1.21% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.93% over the week and 4.14% over the month.

 Caesars Entertainment Inc. is expected to release its quarterly report on 05/02/2023.The EPS is expected to grow by 64.90% this year.